CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

    ![](./media/ads-direct-manage.png "Azure Data Studio")

-5. Once you are in the Azure Arc Data Controller dashboard, you can see following details about the data controller
+5. Once you are in the Azure Arc Data Controller dashboard, you can see the following details about the data controller
    - Name of the Arc Data Controller
    - Region where it is deployed
    - Connection mode